Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 In parallel, we will remain relentless in our efforts to increase efficiency, process improvements, more expanding and the engagement of all Baxter employees who have been fundamental to our transformation to date and we will continue to fuel reinvestment and margin expansion in future quarters.

-In summary (09:08), we have arrived at the next phase of our transformation journey and just like before, persistent, discipline, execution points the way forward.
+In sum, we have arrived at the next phase of our transformation journey and just like before, persistent, discipline, execution points the way forward.
 We have a sound strategy in our leadership teams fully engaged to help us realize our goals.
 Most importantly, we have exceptional talent across the entire company that embraces our mission to save and sustain patients' lives and advance our aspirations to deliver top quartile performance for all of our stakeholders.
 Together, we are ready to set our sights higher.

 With that, I will pass it to Jay for a closer look at our financials.